Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation Learning: Method

 \subsubsection{Binary Cross-Entropy Parsing Loss.}

-Moreover, we introduce the Binary Cross-Entropy (BCE) loss to further refine the synthesized sketch in semantic level.
-We contrast the semantic mask of synthesized sketch and target sketch produced by pre-trained parsing network [42].
+Moreover, we introduce the Binary Cross-Entropy (BCE) loss to further refine the synthesized sketch at the semantic level.
+We contrast the semantic mask of the synthesized sketch and the target sketch produced by the pre-trained parsing network \cite{b42}.

 where $\mathbb{P}$ denotes the inference process of parsing network.